'History of suffering': Livestock ship to berth in Napier - NZ Herald

 A ship once at the centre of a storm over livestock exporting from West Australia is expected to berth at Napier Port this week.

-The Anna Marra was formerly the Awassi Express, and according to animal rights movement SAFE (Save Animals From Exploitation) was implicated in a "live export disaster" of more than 60,000 sheep en route from Fremantle to the Qatar, Kuwait and the UAE in August 2017.
+The Anna Marra was formerly the Awassi Express and, according to animal rights movement Safe (Save Animals From Exploitation) was implicated in a "live export disaster" of more than 60,000 sheep from Fremantle to Qatar, Kuwait and the UAE in August 2017.

-SAFE claimed 2400 died on the voyage ex-Fremantle, but the figure was never verified.
+Safe claimed 2400 died on the voyage, but the figure was never verified.

-On January 31-February 1 that year the same ship had been used for the export of 4500 holstein cattle on a 15-day voyage from Napier to China, and is this time has approval from the Ministry of Primary Industries (MPI) for up to 10,000 head.
+That same year the ship had been used to export 4500 holstein cattle on a 15-day voyage from Napier to China.
+Now it has approval from the Ministry of Primary Industries (MPI) for up to 10,000 head.

-Manager Animal Health and Exports Carolyn Guy said a comprehensive risk assessment has been performed for the export, and MPI is satisfied the exporter has the required measures in place to mitigate animal welfare risks.
+Manager of animal health and exports Carolyn Guy said a comprehensive risk assessment has been done for the export, and MPI is satisfied the exporter has measures in place to mitigate animal welfare risks.

-The vessel, expected to face some protest from animal welfare group, will depart only when MPI veterinarians are satisfied with the loading and welfare of the animals on board, and the Animal Welfare Export Certificate has been issued, she said.
+The vessel, expected to face protests from animal welfare groups, will depart only when MPI veterinarians are satisfied with the loading and welfare of the animals on board, and the Animal Welfare Export Certificate has been issued, she said.

-In relation to the 2017 export from Australia, its Department of Agriculture, Water and the Environment stripped the exporter in that shipment of its license, but in a separate process the Commonwealth Director of Public Prosecutions decided against a criminal prosecution, saying it "could not be satisfied that there were reasonable prospects of conviction of those alleged to have been involved.
+In relation to the 2017 export from Australia, its Department of Agriculture, Water and the Environment stripped the exporter of its license, but the Commonwealth Director of Public Prosecutions decided against a criminal prosecution, saying it "could not be satisfied that there were reasonable prospects of conviction of those alleged to have been involved".

-SAFE continues its campaign against live exporting, CEO Debra Ashton calling it the now-Anna Marra "death ship" with "a history of suffering."
+Safe continues its campaign against live exporting.
+CEO Debra Ashton calls the now-Anna Marra a "death ship" with "a history of suffering".

 "It's bad enough that the live export trade has grown over the past year, while the trade is meant to be winding down," she said.